Chart Color Schemes

 Werrington Downs has shown very soft population growth performance across periods assessed by AreaSearch

-As of Feb 2026, the population of the suburb of Werrington Downs is estimated at around 3,227 people.
-This reflects an increase of 6 people since the 2021 Census, which reported a population of 3,221 people.
-The current resident population estimate of 3,195 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,907 persons per square kilometer, placing Werrington Downs in the upper quartile relative to national locations assessed by AreaSearch.
-Natural growth contributed approximately 74.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Werrington Downs is estimated at around 3,227, reflecting an increase of 6 people since the 2021 Census.
+The resident population was estimated at 3,195 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,907 persons per square kilometer.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 74.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.

 Frequently Asked Questions - Population